KinNeko-De/template-dotnet/documentation/README.md

 Answer: --nuget-source parameter is invalid here

-2. Question: My access suddenly disappear.
+2. Question: My access suddenly disappear and i pushed a new version of the package while my cmd was open

 Answer: Not yet.
 I reinstalled the source.
+Or just create a new cmd.